CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/usb_setup.md

 Provides extra delay to USB enumeration (detection and recognition of connected USB devices), to improve compatibility.

+!!! info ""
-!> This may increase POST time.
+    This may increase POST time.

 1. Enable.
 2.  **Disabled** - Default.